• Skip to primary navigation

 • Chex cereal - Any variety works in this recipe.
 I prefer rice chex.
 Corn chex is a good alternative.

-• Lemon zest - Cannot be substituted with lemon juice.
+• Lemon zest - Adds bright, citrusy flavor to the muddy buddies.
+Cannot be substituted with lemon juice.
 Adding liquid will cause your chocolate to seize.

 • Confectioner's sugar - Also called powdered sugar or icing sugar.
 This will coat your snack mix, and cannot be substituted with granulated sugar.